flutter/plugins/packages/firebase_crashlytics/README.md

 Make sure to call FirebaseApp.initializeApp(Context) first.
 ```

-*Note:* When you are debugging on android, use a device or AVD with Google Play services.
+*Note:* When you are debugging on Android, use a device or AVD with Google Play services.
 Otherwise you will not be able to use Firebase Crashlytics.

 ### iOS Integration